 When this condition occurs pain, swelling, and warmth can be felt on the outside of the ankle and heel.
 It’s vital to get these symptoms checked out by a podiatrist, as they can lead to break down or tearing of the tendon without proper treatment.

-Non-surgical treatment consists of oral anti-inflammatory medication or injection of PRP (platelet rich plasma), casting to prevent movement, physical therapy, and bracing to prevent extra motion during sports activities.
+Non-surgical treatment consists of oral anti-inflammatory medication, casting to prevent movement, physical therapy, and bracing to prevent extra motion during sports activities.
 Surgery may be required to repair the tendons or other foot structures.
+Learn more about treatment of peroneal tendonitis here!

 While most bunions are found on the inside of the foot right next to the big toe, a tailor’s bunion develops on the outside of the foot.
 Like most bunions a tailor’s bunion is caused by abnormal foot structure.
 It can also get worse over time with high-heels, tight fitting, and pointy shoes playing a key role.